performancecopilot/parfait/README.md

     $ mkdir lib
     $ cp parfait-agent/target/parfait-agent-jar-with-dependencies.jar lib/parfait.jar

+To run an application with the *parfait-agent* loaded:

+    $ java -javaagent:./lib/parfait.jar MyApplication

+Or, use the helper script provided:

     $ export PARFAIT_HOME=`pwd`

-To run an application with the *parfait-agent* loaded, a helper script is provided:

     $ ./bin/parfait [.sh|.bat] -- MyApplication

 In PCP, new **mmv** metrics will then appear automatically for the duration of the instrumented Java application - these metrics can be recorded, charted, used for automated live and historical analysis, and so on, using PCP tools.